plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

     → ｛ ks ⦂ Ss ｝ {d1} <: ｛ ls ⦂ Ts ｝ {d2}
 ```

-The rule `<:-nat` simply states that `ℕ` is a subtype of itself.
+The rule `<:-nat` says that `ℕ` is a subtype of itself.

 The rule `<:-fun` is the traditional rule for function types, which is
-best understood with the following diagram.
-It answers the question,
+best understood with the below diagram.
+It answers the question, when
-when can a function of type `A ⇒ B` be used in place of a function of
+can a function of type `A ⇒ B` be used in place of a function of type
-type `C ⇒ D`.
-It is called with an argument of type `C`, so we need to
+`C ⇒ D`.
+It will be called with an argument of type `C`, so we need to
 convert from `C` to `A`.
 We then call the function to get the result
 of type `B`.
 Finally, we need to convert from `B` to `D`.
+Note that
+the direction of subtyping for the parameters is swapped (`C <: A`), a
+phenomenon named contra-variance.

     C <: A
     ⇓    ⇓
     D :> B

 The record subtyping rule (`<:-rcd`) characterizes when a record of
 one type can safely be used in place of another record type.
 The